buildingSMART/Sample-Test-Files/IFC 4.3/Tin_2/readme.md

-# Tin_1
+# UT: Tin_2

 ### Intent

-IFC 4x3 RC1
-This scenario has a simple tin with just one colour for all the triangles.
+This scenario has a simple TIN with some break lines defined.

-The ifc file was written by 12d Model but with an edit to change IFCBUILDING to IFCFACILITY.
+The IFC file was written by 12d Model but with an edit to change IFCBUILDING to IFCFACILITY.

 ### Prerequisites

 This scenario builds upon following other scenarios:
-- None
+- Tin_1

 ### Content

 This scenario covers the following concepts and/or IFC entities:

-- ifcTriangulatedIrregularNetwork
-- ifcSolidStratum
+- `IfcTriangulatedIrregularNetwork`
+  - Flags with indication of break lines (0, 1, 2, 4)
+- `IfcFacility`: simple spatial structure

 ### Supporting files